 Hundreds of vintage photographs lining the walls.

-More folks lining up to go inside for the service.
+More folks lining up to go inside for the funeral service.

 But some - had to make a brief detour - for nature calling.
 The old-fashioned way.